 Shippers should avoid becoming too reliant on their current carrier or carrier rep. Carrier reps want to earn larger commissions and you want to reduce your company’s shipping costs; these two goals do not generally align.
 Carrier reps receive compensation for selling to you at the highest possible margin.
 Depending on your rep to go to bat for you internally during contract renegotiation could be a mistake.

 Another mistake many shippers make when negotiating is failing to bring alternative carriers to the table.
 The idea is similar to that of salary or wage negotiation.
 If there is no threat of you taking your skills elsewhere, where is the incentive for your boss to give you a raise?
-The same concept applies to negotiation shipping contracts.
+The same concept applies to negotiating shipping contracts.
 If there is no threat of you moving your volume to another carrier, what is your current carrier’s motivation to lower their costs?
 As a matter of fact, shippers that regularly utilize multiple carriers often achieve better pricing.

 Carriers regularly classify pricing requests into one of three customer categories: